Navigating the Sensitivity vs. Specificity Dilemma in In Vitro Diagnostics

 Clinical Considerations

 Addressing the sensitivity vs. specificity dilemma is a complex but essential aspect of IVD development.
-By employing a combination of analytical validation, threshold optimization, multiplexing, and algorithmic approaches, developers can strive to achieve optimal diagnostic performance.
+By employing a combination of analytical validation, threshold optimisation, multiplexing, and algorithmic approaches, developers can strive to achieve optimal diagnostic performance.
 Ultimately, striking the right balance between sensitivity and specificity is crucial for delivering accurate and reliable diagnostic results, thereby improving patient outcomes and advancing healthcare practice.